Convex bodies associated to actions of reductive groups: Moment convex body of a -algebra

 \subsection{Superadditivity of the moment convex body}

 Let $X$ be an irreducible $G$-variety.
-In this section we will deal with the graded $G$-algebras $(A, \varphi) \in {\bf A}_G(X)$ and will address the additivity of the mapping $A \mapsto \Delta(A)$ with respect to the componentwise product of $G$-algebras in ${\bf A}_G(X)$.
+In this section we address the additivity of the mapping $A \mapsto \Delta(A)$ with respect to the componentwise product of $G$-algebras in ${\bf A}_G(X)$.
 We will show that in general this map is superadditive but in the case of a torus action $G=T$ is additive.

 Let us start with the case of a torus action.
 Let $T$ be a torus and $X$ an irreducible $T$-variety. \begin{Prop} 1) Let $(A', \varphi'), (A'', \varphi'') \in {\bf A}_T(X)$ be two graded $T$-algebras.
 Then $\Delta_T(A) = \Delta_T(A') + \Delta_T(A'')$, where $(A, \varphi) = (A'A'', \varphi'\varphi'')$ is the componentwise product of $A'$, $A''$, and the addition in the right-hand side is the Minkowski sum of convex bodies.
-2) Let $L$ be a $T$-invariant subspace of rational functions and let $I$ be the finite set of $T$-weights of $L$.
+2) Let $(L, \varphi)$ be a $T$-invariant subspace of rational functions and let $I$ be the finite set of $T$-weights of $L$.
 Then the moment convex body of the algebra $A_L$ coincides with the convex hull of $I$.
 3) The map $L \mapsto \Delta_T(A_L)$ is additive with respect to the multiplication of subspaces.
 That is, if $L_1, L_2$ are two $T$-invariant subspaces then \end{Prop} \begin{proof} 1) If $f$ and $g$ are $T$-eigenfunctions of weights $\lambda$ and $\gamma$ respectively then $fg$ is a $T$-eigenfunction of weight $\lambda+\gamma$.
 It implies that the semigroup $S_T(A)$ is the levelwise addition of semigroups $S_T(A')$ and $S_T(A'')$.
-It then follows that $\Delta_T(A) = \Delta_T(A')+\Delta_T(A'')$ (see Section \ref{def-levelwise-addition}).
+It then follows that $\Delta_T(A) = \Delta_T(A')+\Delta_T(A'')$ (see Section \ref{subsec-semigroup}).
 2) The semigroup $S(A_L)$ is generated by the finite set $\{1\} \times I \subset \z_{\geq 0} \times \chi(T)$ and hence its moment convex body coincides with the convex hull of $I$.
 3) Follows immediately from 1). \end{proof}